Use of Longitudinal and Linked Population Data in Health Research

 - The Australian Longitudinal Study on Women's Health (ALSWH)

-Involves over 40,000 women in three age groups (Age at baseline in 1996: 18-23, 45-50, 70-75) who have now been surveyed repeatedly since 1996.
-Women in rural areas were deliberately over-sampled to provide a valuable source of information on rural issues.
+Involves over 55,000 women in four age groups (Age at baseline in 1996: 18-23, 45-50, 70-75 with a new cohort enrolled in 2013 aged 18-23) who have now been surveyed repeatedly.
 Survey data are linked to data from Medicare Australia and Pharmaceutical Benefits Scheme (PBS), hospital separations data for NSW and plans are underway to also link with Home and Community Care (HACC) data, Aged Care data and other health service data sets and disease registries.

 - The 45 and Up study